-The self-hosted version JSTQL-SH also requires some form of pre-parsing in order to prepare the internal DSL environment.
-This is relatively minor and only parsing directly with no insertion compared to JSTQL .
+Extracting wildcards from JSTQL-SH The self-hosted version JSTQL-SH also requires some form of pre-parsing in order to prepare the internal DSL environment.
+This is relatively minor and only parsing directly with no insertion compared to JSTQL.

-In order to use JavaScript as the meta language to define JavaScript we define a Prelude.
-This prelude is required to consist of several Declaration Statements where the variable names are used as the internal DSL variables and right side expressions are strings that contain the type expression used to determine a match for that specific wildcard.
+In order to use JavaScript as the meta language, we define a prelude on the object used to define the transformation case.
+This prelude is required to consist of several Variable declaration statements, where the variable names are used as the internal DSL variables and right side expressions are strings that contain the type expression used to determine a match for that specific wildcard.